 Typo

-This typo was removed in the course of edits made to this section.
+This typo has been removed.

 Not always true.
 This statement is not substantiated.

 Please refer to our response to R1 comment #25.

 This seems incorrect.
 While the authors have made the point regarding the slow dynamics of the use-dependent process in their S+U model, they fail to explain why the sensitivity to previous motor output (F parameter in eq.
 5) will not be affected by variable targets.